 - Science Spectacular (45 Minutes) – Join us as we take a tour of science!
 In this exciting group presentation, we’ll talk about various science concepts using large scale demonstrations.
 Works best in an auditorium but can be adapted to most spaces.
 Grades K-8

-- It’s Alive in Eekstein’s Lab (30 Minutes) – Dr. Eekstein and his assistant, Igor, have a dilemma!
-They need help from volunteers as they explain different functions of the brain, circulatory system, heart, lungs, digestive tract, and other body systems to explore how we can give ourselves a ‘body makeover.’
+- Extreme Makeover in Eekstein’s Lab (30 Minutes) – Dr. Eekstein has a dilemma!
+He needs help from volunteers as he explains different functions of the brain, circulatory system, heart, lungs, digestive tract, and other body systems to explore how he can give his assistant, Igor, a ‘full body makeover.’
 Grades 1-5

 Available during the day, or for evening events, SCIENCEPALOOZA is sure to inspire children and adults to discover and appreciate the wonders of science.
 SCIENCEPALOOZA includes 12 hands-on activities staffed by school or family volunteers at a location of your choice!